t-k-/my-ttl-cpu/README.md

 About
 =====
-This is a 8-bit CPU I designed.
+This is an 8-bit CPU I designed.

 I realise the circuit in Multisim.
 The CPU can run a simple program in 6116 RAM whose initial content is written by a 8052 chip.